inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig5.md

    kill cam and animate the lasers that are being shot out.
    - One of the most important things we have learned is how to collaborate and communicate with a team on a project.
 Our abilities to work together as a team has been significantly improved throughout the project.
-This is the first time for anyone on the group to be working together with other people on a project as big as this one, so we all learned a lot about how to coordinate and work together with each other. <br/>
+This is the first time for everyone on the group, to be working on a project as big as this with other people.
+   We all learned a lot about how to coordinate and work together with each other. <br/>
    Another important thing we have learned, is how to use a version-control system like git when working in a group.
-In the beginning, we were not so sure how this tool worked, and we rarely dared to push changes without having heard with the rest of the group. if this was a decent thing to change.
+In the beginning, we were not so sure how this tool worked, and we rarely dared to push changes without having talked to the rest of the group.
    Later, we have gained better self-confidence in this area, and the whole group has greatly improved their knowledge of git.